scaleway/netbox-netprod-importer/docs/interconnect.rst

 The process is multithreaded, and split by device.
 The default number of threads is 10, but can be changed with the ``-t/--threads`` option.

+Interconnecting devices will not clean old connections in Netbox: if 2 interfaces are marked as connected in Netbox but are not detected as such during the neighbour search, it will be kept as it is.
+This behavior can be changed by enabling the ``--overwrite`` option, which will, on each scanned device, clean all connections that have not been found.

 Toggle the debug mode with the ``-d/--debug`` option to get a more verbose output.